fahim-choudhury/fahim-choudhury/README.md

 ### Glad to see you here!
-I have over nine years of experience developing Android apps for various industries such as audio streaming, messaging, healthcare, e-commerce, ride-sharing, and location-based services.
+I have around 10 years of experience developing Android apps for various industries such as audio streaming, messaging, healthcare, e-commerce, ride-sharing, and location-based services.

 I am passionate about writing clean and maintainable code while applying best practices to application architecture.
 Additionally, I enjoy mentoring junior developers and actively contributing to the recruitment and appraisal process to help grow my team.